-On the watch, your pulse oximeter readings appear as an SpO2 percentage.
-On your Garmin Connect account, you can view additional details about your pulse oximeter readings, including trends over multiple days (Setting the Pulse Oximeter Mode, page 55).
-For more information on pulse oximeter accuracy, go to garmin.com /ataccuracy.
+On the watch, your pulse oximeter reading appears as an oxygen saturation percentage and color on the graph.
+On your Garmin Connect account, you can view additional details about your pulse oximeter readings, including trends over multiple days.

+For more information about pulse oximeter accuracy, go to garmin.com/ataccuracy.